sbenson09/sbenson09/README.md

-👋 Hi, I’m @sbenson09.
-I'm a Security Operations Manager at Cruise.
+👋 Hi, I’m Sean.
+I'm a Corporate Security Engineer at Persona.

 👀 I’m interested in security, 日本語, and weightlifting.

-🌱 I’m currently reading [Kubernetes in Action](https://www.manning.com/books/kubernetes-in-action-second-edition), [How Linux Works](https://nostarch.com/howlinuxworks3), and [Quartet: Intermediate Japanese Across the Four Language Skills, textbook 1](https://quartet.japantimes.co.jp/en/).
+🌱 I’m currently reading [The Art of Mac Malware](https://taomm.org) and [Quartet: Intermediate Japanese Across the Four Language Skills, textbook 1](https://quartet.japantimes.co.jp/en/).

 📫 You can reach out to me over LinkedIn.
 Profile [here](https://www.linkedin.com/in/seanmbenson/)!